Flint Rasmussen

-Flint Rasmussen (born January 25, 1968) is an American professional rodeo barrelman.
-He is perhaps the most famous "rodeo clown" or "rodeo barrelman" in the sport of bull riding.
-He currently resides in Billings, Montana, United States.
+Flint Rasmussen (born January 25, 1968) is an American former professional rodeo barrelman.
+He is perhaps the most famous barrelman in the history of bull riding.

-A former high school math and history teacher, Rasmussen signed a contract with the Professional Bull Riders and currently provides entertainment at their Premier Series events.
-Long associated with the Professional Rodeo Cowboys Association, Rasmussen earned the title of PRCA Clown of the Year for eight consecutive years and won the Coors Man in the Can honor seven times.
+A former high school math and history teacher, Rasmussen signed a contract with the Professional Bull Riders and provided entertainment at their Premier Series events.
+Also long associated with the Professional Rodeo Cowboys Association, he earned the title of PRCA Clown of the Year for eight consecutive years and won the Coors Man in the Can honor seven times.

 Early life

 On January 25, 1968, Stan and Tootsie Rasmussen had their youngest child, Flint, in Havre, Montana.
-Flint Rasmussen grew up in Choteau, Montana, where he started his career in sports.
-Rasmussen was an All-State football player and track star for Choteau High School.
+Flint grew up in Choteau, Montana, where he started his career in sports.
+He was an All-State football player and track star for Choteau High School.

 After high school, Rasmussen attended college at the University of Montana Western where he completed a double major in history and math as an honor student.
-As the public radio sports announcer for the UMW Bulldogs, Rasmussen had his voice heard for the first time by an audience.
+As the public radio sports announcer for the UMW Bulldogs, he had his voice heard for the first time by an audience.
 To help with the expenses of college, Rasmussen worked as a barrel clown in western Montana.
-Rasmussen made his first appearance as a rodeo clown in Superior, Montana, at the age of 19.
-Flint had his first thoughts about being a rodeo clown when he told his father and brother that he could do better than the rodeo clowns at the time.
-"I just thought it needed a new energy, a young guy who could relate and get young people to get back to rodeo," Rasmussen said.
-After he completed college, Flint Rasmussen returned to the town he was born in, Havre, and taught at Havre High School in addition to coaching football and track.
-While teaching at Havre High School, Flint was also the public address announcer at Northern Montana College (now MSU - Northern) home Lights and Skylights Basketball games.
-After two years of teaching and coaching, Rasmussen grew restless and started his career as a barrelman.
+He made his first appearance as a rodeo clown in Superior, Montana, at the age of 19.
+Rasmussen had his first thoughts about being a rodeo clown when he told his father and brother that he could do better than the rodeo clowns at the time.
+"I just thought it needed a new energy, a young guy who could relate and get young people to get back to rodeo," he said.

+After he completed college, Rasmussen returned to the town he was born in, Havre, and taught at Havre High School in addition to coaching football and track.
+While teaching at Havre High School, he was also the public address announcer at Northern Montana College (now MSU - Northern) home Lights and Skylights Basketball games.
+After two years of teaching and coaching, he grew restless and started his career as a barrelman.